Free Dog Sweater Knitting Pattern

 This free dog sweater knitting pattern uses basic knit and purl stitches.

-It's a one-piece design which does not require a great deal of knitting skill.
+It's a one-piece design which doesn't require a great deal of knitting skill.
 All you need to be able to do is follow instructions!

-The Autumn-Halloween design and colors are what I chose to use - you can use whatever colors and designs you like.
+The Autumn-Halloween design and colors are what I chose to use; however, you can use whatever colors and designs you like.

 |Pebble modeling the colorful fall sweater

 - Rather than giving you a set number of stitches to work with, you will learn how to tailor this free dog sweater knitting pattern to your dog for the best fit.